August 8, 2025

 The two leading technologies for this are Redis and Memcached.
 They are in-memory key-value stores that sit between WordPress and your MySQL database.
 (InMotion Hosting, 2025).

 To implement this, your hosting environment must have Redis or Memcached installed.
-You can then use a plugin like Redis Object Cache or integrate it through a comprehensive caching plugin like W3 Total Cache to connect WordPress to the caching server.
+You can then use a plugin like Redis Object Cache or integrate it through a comprehensive caching plugin, such as W3 Total Cache, to connect WordPress to the caching server.

 Proactive Bloat Prevention in wp-config.php

-You can prevent one of the biggest sources of database bloat—excessive post revisions—before it even starts by adding a simple constant to your wp-config.php
+You can prevent one of the most significant sources of database bloat—excessive revisions—before it even starts by adding a simple constant to your wp-config.php file.

 /**